 It’s so hard to focus on DIY projects this time of year.
-There are baseball divisional series going on, hockey is underway, football is in full swing, golf is still going strong and basketball season just started too.
+There are baseball series going on, hockey is underway, football is in full swing, golf is still going strong, and basketball season just started too.
 Not to mention the weather is fantastic!

-But yet, a weekend warrior must soldier on to keep on top of home projects.
+But… a weekend warrior must soldier on to keep on top of home projects.

 My DIY project this past weekend was cutting and installing wainscoting — in the style of picture frame moulding — in our dining room.
 (Yes… I snuck in a little game time, too!)

-Reasons To Install Picture Frame Molding
+Reasons To Install Picture Frame Moulding DIY

 a) It adds a touch of class for cheap.

 b) It adds a great final touch to the room.